rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter07_case-pharma.md

 These values indicate a process with **excessive variability** and a **non-negligible risk** of producing batches outside specifications.

+In this Monte Carlo framework, the estimated probability of OOS (p_out) represents a **quantitative risk of non-compliance**, providing a direct numerical view of process capability under GMP.

 > **Note:** This dataset was chosen **deliberately** to illustrate how Monte Carlo simulations can reveal a process that is **not in control**.
 > In a real GMP context, results like these would trigger a root cause investigation and corrective actions to reduce variability and improve process centering.